RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="RAK4270 Module in the Context of the ChirpStack Platform" />

-The ChirpStack or previously known as LoRaServer project provides open-source components for building LoRaWAN networks.
-Like the case of TTN, the RAK4270 Module is located in the periphery and transmit the data to the backend servers through a LoRa gateway.
+The ChirpStack, previously known as the LoRaServer project, provides open-source components for building LoRaWAN networks.
+Like the case of TTN, the RAK4270 Module is located in the periphery and transmits the data to the backend servers through a LoRa gateway.
 Learn more about [ChirpStack](https://www.chirpstack.io/).

 :::tip 📝 NOTE: